3d-paws/CHORDS-Data-Downloader/README.md

 - Supports customizable API parameters
   - CHORDS portal, instrument ID's, and data period in addition to other optional parameters
 - Saves the downloaded data as a CSV, with variable (sensor) shortnames used as column headers
-- Includes API error handling, including an exponential backoff method to reduce excess datapoints
+- Includes API error handling, most noteably an exponential backoff method to reduce excess datapoints

 ## Requirements